Are You Losing Customers?

 A huge percentage of people visiting your website aren’t likely to be ready to buy or use your services straight away.
 They are currently just looking around so just going after the sale isn’t going to help you and will also be a wasted opportunity.

-You need to make yourself standout from your competition; help the visitor see you are there to help them and use your website to collect email addresses of those who aren’t ready to commit.
+You need to make yourself standout from your competition; help the visitor see that you are there to help them and use your website to collect email addresses of those who aren’t ready to commit.
 This way you can keep your brand in their mind while they are deciding through tactical email marketing.

 4) Having an outdated website